The 12th annual Moritz Ride for Heroes will be on April 19, 2014. The start and

 Maps and route markings:

-Route maps for 2013 are published on the RideWithGPS website.
-Maps are also available (see individual routes pages) for
+Route maps for 2014 are published on the RideWithGPS website and the overall routes' map can be viewed/printed by left clicking here.
+Maps are also available from the individual route

-downloading and printing.
+pages.
 GPX files are also available for those with GPS-enabled bike computers.
-Please come
+Please come prepared.
+There may

-prepared.
-There may not be maps available at the registration area.
+not be maps available at the registration area.
 However, you should not need a map.
-We take
+We take great care in

-great care in marking our routes clearly.
-Expect both roadside signs, orange arrows on the road and volunteers
+marking our routes clearly.
+Expect both roadside signs, orange arrows on the road and volunteers helping you

-helping you along the way.
-If you do get off course, you can call for SAG support,
+along the way.
+If you need assistance, you can call for SAG support, number TBA.

 What to expect when riding in East Parker County: